 Reuse 2.1.2.

 Add 150 microliters of the breaking solution to 2 new recovery tubes [1-TXT].
 Install the new recovery tubes, the recovery router and the amplification plate [2].
-Vortex the master mix PCR buffer for 30 seconds [3] and briefly spin on a mini centrifuge for 3 seconds [4].
+Mix by inverting the oil bottle 3 times.
+Ensure that both the oil and recovery solution are at least 2/3 full [3-TXT].
+Vortex the master mix PCR buffer for 30 seconds [4] and briefly spin on a mini centrifuge for 3 seconds [5].

 MED: Talent adds the breaking solution to 2 new tube.
 TEXT: See Table of Materials for all reagents Video editor: Please show text overlay when VO says: “the breaking solution”.
-TEXT: Breaking solution should be at least 2/3 full

 MED: Talent installs the tubes, router and the plate.

+MED: Talent invert the oil bottle, fill both the oil and recovery solution tubes to 2/3 full.
+Install the 2 tubes onto ES.
+TEXT: Oil and recovery solution should be at least 2/3 full.

 MED: Talent vortexes the master mix PCR buffer.